-Subject characteristics, including age, province, education, occupation, and family history of gout or kidney, are presented in Table 1.
-The total subjects in this study were 606 people leged 15-54 years spread across ten provinces in Indonesia.
-Based on Table 1, most subjects were in the age range of 41-54 years (26.1), approprie than a quarter of all total subjects in this study were in the late adult age group.
-Most of the subjects came from West Java province (23,1%), and the majority had a high school vocational high school education (50.3%) with a dominant occupation as a housewife (43.6%).
+Subject characteristics, including age, province, education, occupation, and family history of gout or kidney, are presented in Table

+1. The total subjects in this study were 606 people aged 15-54 years spread across ten provinces in Indonesia.
+Based on Table 1, most subjects were in the age range of 41-54 years (26.1), and more than a quarter of all total subjects in this study were in the late adult age group.
+Most of the subjects came from West Java province (23.1%), and the majority had a high school / vocational high school education (50.3%) with a dominant occupation as a housewife (43.6%).
 The distribution of data in Table 1 shows that 28.88% of the subjects had relatives who suffered from gout or kidney disease (Table 1).
+Menopause occurs due to decreased levels of the reproductive hormone estrogen.
+Menopause is a scientific phase that every woman will experience.
+Table 2 shows that 11.4% of the subjects in this study have experienced menopause.